 A particularly simple type of erbium-doped fiber laser is shown in Figure 1.
 The linear laser resonator is terminated by a semiconductor saturable absorber mirror (SESAM) as a passive mode locker on the left-hand side and a bare fiber end (with roughly 4% Fresnel reflection) on the right-hand side.
 The erbium-doped fiber is pumped with a low-power laser diode, the output of which is introduced into the resonator with a dichroic fiber coupler.
 The fiber length determines the pulse repetition rate, and the pulse duration of e.g. some hundred femtoseconds is determined by the interplay of dispersion, nonlinearity and the gain.

 Shorter pulses can be obtained from more sophisticated resonators.
-An example is the “figure-of-eight” fiber laser setup as shown in Figure 2.
+An example is the “figure-eight” (or figure-8) fiber laser setup as shown in Figure 2.
 The ring on the right-hand side is a nonlinear amplifying loop mirror.
 Light coming from the main resonator (the left ring) is split into two counterpropagating components in the loop mirror.
 As the light propagating in clock-wise direction first passes a long nonlinear fiber with low power and is then amplified in the erbium-doped fiber, whereas light propagating in the other direction is amplified first, the nonlinear phase shift is larger for the latter component.
 If the difference in nonlinear phase shifts is π (the ideal case), the two components will interfere in such a way at the coupler in the middle that all the light is sent towards the bottom of the main resonator; light sent in the other direction will be eliminated by the Faraday isolator.
 The round-trip gain is thus very small for low powers, but much larger in a certain range of powers (ideally arranged to be near the peak power of the pulses).
 Effectively this setup acts like the combination of some laser gain with a saturable absorber, favoring the peak of a circulating pulse against the low-power background light.
 This artificial saturable absorber generates a single pulse circulating in the resonator and thus a pulse train emitted at the lower left port.

-In the simpler cases (e.g. in the figure-of-eight laser described above), the intracavity chromatic dispersion is adjusted for soliton mode locking, i.e., the circulating pulse is a quasi-soliton pulse, with soliton parameters according to the average dispersion and nonlinear phase shift.
+In relatively simple cases, the intracavity chromatic dispersion is adjusted for soliton mode locking, i.e., the circulating pulse is a quasi-soliton pulse, with soliton parameters according to the average dispersion and nonlinear phase shift.
 Although soliton operation can provide clean pulse shapes and is comparatively easy to describe with some basic quantitative guidelines, it has severe limitations concerning pulse energy and peak power, essentially due to nonlinear effects which become too strong at short pulse durations (see below).
 Typically, pulse durations do not get below several hundred femtoseconds, pulse energies are in the picojoule region, and the average powers are only a few milliwatts.
 Higher pulse energies (well above 1 nJ) in picosecond pulses have been obtained by incorporating a fiber Bragg grating for increasing the anomalous dispersion , but this is actually no more true soliton propagation in the fiber.
 Other mode-locking techniques (see below) allow for higher pulse energies and shorter pulse durations, but at the cost of significantly more complicated physics of pulse shaping, and often a reduced pulse quality.
 With careful optimization, erbium-doped femtosecond fiber lasers can reach pulse durations below 100 fs, sometimes even below 50 fs .
 Typical output powers are of the order of some tens of milliwatts.
 Higher pulse energies are possible with different kinds of dispersion management, as discussed below.

 In addition to nonlinear amplifying loop mirrors, there are other kinds of artificial saturable absorbers.
 A popular choice is to exploit nonlinear polarization rotation (polarization additive pulse mode locking), where a power-dependent polarization change is converted into a power-dependent transmission through a polarizing optical element.
 Figure 3 shows a ring laser setup based on this principle, which can be applied also to linear fiber laser resonators.
 The technique is similarly versatile as Kerr lens mode locking of bulk lasers, but has the disadvantage that it normally suffers from polarization changes which can be introduced by, e.g., temperature variations.
 That problem can be avoided by using a modified approach based on polarization-maintaining fibers in combination with Faraday rotators .
 That approach leads to an environmentally stable laser in the sense the temperature-induced polarization changes are eliminated.
 However, the technique is less easily implemented in the form of an all-fiber setup, and is thus also not ideal for stable devices.